 Iceland was a country I’d aspired to visit for some time having read Kaelene’s blog Unlocking Kiki for several years.

-One thing I will say for Iceland’s tourism industry is that they do tours well.
-They’re efficient, well organised and regular.
+One thing I will say for Iceland’s tourism industry is that they do tours well so if you want to see a bit of Iceland while basing yourself in the capital they’re efficient, well organised and regular.

 Renee and I didn’t really shop around, we just went with Reykjavik Excursions as they operated the airport bus (for a little more you can get dropped to or collected from your hotel rather than the bus station), as well as offering tours to The Blue Lagoon and around The Golden Circle – all perfect Reykjavik day trips.